 The Mpow MDots True Wireless are basic truly wireless headphones.
 They're reasonably sturdy, decently comfortable, and offer a bass-heavy sound profile that's well-suited for genres like EDM or hip-hop.
 They also do a good job of filtering out ambient noise.
-Unfortunately, they lack any sort of sound customization features, have a very short battery life, and deliver middling overall microphone performance.
+Unfortunately, they lack any sort of sound customization features, have a very short battery life, and deliver a sub-par overall microphone performance.

 The Mpow MDots are alright for neutral sound.
 Their default sound profile is quite bass-heavy, which should please listeners who crave a little more thump and rumble in their listening experience, but this can also clutter and muddy vocals and lead instruments.
 This isn't helped by their underemphasized treble response that results in a lack of clarity in some mixes.
 They also lack any sort of sound customization options, like built-in EQ presets, and have a small, closed-off soundstage.

 The Mpow MDots are decent for commuting and traveling.
 They're very portable, feel decently well-built, and do a good job of blocking out the chatter of fellow commuters, though you may hear some of the low rumble coming from bus or plane engines.
 Their latency on mobile devices is quite high, which can be an annoyance if you were planning on streaming videos on your way into the office.
 You also need to put them back in their case to recharge fairly often during longer trips, as they only supply about two and a half hours of playback time on a charge.